Jets return from layoff, defeat Vegas 5-4 in overtime

 Shortly afterward, Amadio led a 2-on-1 rush into Winnipeg’s zone and held the puck long enough before sending it across to Dadonov, who then sent a shot off a defender and past Hellebuyck to give Vegas a 2-0 lead.

-The Jets needed only 20 seconds to tie it early in the second period, as Harkins and Reichel took advantage of Vegas’ lackluster effort after the first intermission.
+The Jets needed only 20 seconds to tie it early in the second period, looking far from a team that just had two weeks off, as Harkins and Reichel took advantage of Vegas’ lackluster effort after the first intermission.

 Janmark rallied the Golden Knights with his fifth and sixth goals of the season, the last a deflection of Shea Theodore’s shot with his skate.